-Paulette Chapman and Kelly Fisher settled a construction case for $2.2 million on behalf of an injured worker.
+Paulette Chapman and her litigation team settled a construction case for $2.2 million on behalf of an injured worker.
 A contractor allegedly violated an OSHA safety regulation.
-Ms. Chapman presented the proof of the spinal injury that prevented the worker from resuming work in the building trades.
-Ms. Fisher researched construction laws and wrote motions on the laws of evidence.
+Ms. Chapman presented proof of the spinal injury that prevented the worker from resuming work in the building trades.
+Her team had presented the evidence of a safety violation, researched construction laws, and wrote motions on the laws of evidence.

 A woman was driving with her daughter as a passenger.
 Another driver, who was working at the time, ran a red light and crossed into the woman’s path, causing a serious car crash.
 She required five surgeries after the accident.
 Injury attorneys Peter DePaolis and Julie Heiden secured a $1.75 million award for the woman, who is now disabled because of the car accident.

 A healthy and active 82-year-old WWII veteran was placing his luggage into the trunk of his car when he was struck from behind by defendant.
 Plaintiff’s right leg was crushed between the two cars.
 As soon as EMT arrived on the scene, it was immediately apparent that the Plaintiff had suffered a severe car accident injury to his leg.
 The parties agreed to the settlement of $1.2 million after a nine-hour mediation.